rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 When sending data to a TURN {{RFC5766}} server, the sending client tells the server the destination IP and port for the data.
-This means that if the the client uses TURN to send to an IP that was obtained by mDNS resolution, the TURN server will learn the underlying host IP and port, and this information can then be relayed to the web application, defeating the value of the mDNS wrapping.
+This means that if the client uses TURN to send to an IP that was obtained by mDNS resolution, the TURN server will learn the underlying host IP and port, and this information can then be relayed to the web application, defeating the value of the mDNS wrapping.